-- 13. Lower the container down onto the twistlocks by locating either front corner onto a Twistlock cone, and then the rear visible corner onto its Twistlock cone.
-With practice, operators will be able to land the containers onto the twistlocks in one smooth operation. - 14.
-Select high speed () and lower the lifting arms to their stowed position. - 15.
-Select stabilisers () and return the stabiliser legs to their stowed position. - 16.
-Stop the engine, turn the key off and stow the controls.
-Avoid twisting and knotting the remote control cable. - 17.
-Lock the twistlocks.
+- Lower the container down onto the twistlocks by locating either front corner onto a Twistlock cone, and then the rear visible corner onto its Twistlock cone.
+With practice operators will be able to land the containers onto the twistlocks in one smooth operation. - Select high speed ( ) and lower the lifting arms to their stowed position. - Select Stabiliser Mode and return the stabiliser legs to their stowed position. - Stop the engine, turn the key off and stow the controls. (cable remotes: Avoid twisting and knotting the cable.) - Lock the twistlocks.